 Our students are all in their second and third years at Stanford Law School.
-The clinic is an academic course and a full-time commitment.
+The clinic is a teaching clinic, academic course, and full-time commitment.
 It represents the students’ entire courseload during the quarter of enrollment.

-Our instructors are deeply involved in the work, including participating in client meetings and closely reviewing and editing all work-products and client communications.
+Our instructors are deeply involved in the work, including participating in client meetings, developing advice, reviewing and editing all work-products and client communications, and drafting documents.
 We operate in accordance with State Bar of California rules relating to student legal practice and, as with any law firm in the state, the California Rules of Professional Conduct.

 Our teams work in dedicated office space at the law school.
 Student teams engage regularly with the instructors on client matters and the full group meets twice weekly.
 These meetings focus on discussion of client projects and on orientation to corporate practice, in line with an operating model and curriculum designed to help prepare students for corporate practice at major law firms.